macfergus/alias8/README.md

 # alias8

-This is an Ableton Live 9 remote script for Livid Alias 8 control surface.
-If you have an Alias 8, and you use Live, and you want to use your Alias 8 for basic mixing type controls, this is for you.
+This is an Ableton Live 10 remote script for Livid Alias 8 control surface.

 If you use Live, but you don't have an Alias 8, you might find this useful as an example for creating your own remote scripts.